alti3/missile-proportional-navigation-python/README.md

 ## Common Features

 - **Libraries**: `numpy` for vector operations and `matplotlib.pyplot` for plotting.
+3D versions use `mpl_toolkits.mplot3d`.
 - **Parameters**: Navigation constant \( N = 4 \), time step \( dt = 0.01 \) s, max time 100 s, intercept distance 1 m.
+- **Initial Conditions**:
-- **Initial Conditions**: Target starts at (0, 0) moving right at 100 m/s; missile starts at (0, 10000) moving right at 200 m/s.
-For Augmented PN, the target accelerates upward at 10 m/s².
+  - 2D: Target starts at (0, 0) moving right at 100 m/s; missile starts at (0, 10000) moving right at 200 m/s.
+  - 3D: Target starts at (0, 0, 0) moving right at 100 m/s; missile starts at (0, 10000, 0) moving right at 200 m/s.
+  - For Augmented PN, the target accelerates upward at 10 m/s².
 - **Simulation**: Updates positions and velocities using Euler integration, stops when the missile is within 1 m of the target or time exceeds 100 s.
 - **Output**: Plots the missile and target trajectories with labels and a grid.
+3D versions include z-axis visualization.

 ## Specific Guidance Laws